 We don’t always realize the baggage we carry – from seemingly insignificant events.
 Did your father get angry when the family begged to eat out?
 Were you expected to do your tasks without any pay?
 Or did you get an allowance for doing chores?
 Maybe your Mom hid money from your Dad, and she told you to keep her secret.

 Discover where these unexpected feelings are originating.
 Decide if these memories are serving you, or causing you to overreact.
 As a result of sifting through what stories or emotions benefit you now, you will free up more time and space to make healthier choices.
+You are now confidently tracking your emotional response to money.

 Invest Time in You